top of page

 Nostrils before the surgery.

-• Local flap surgery was planned as needed to widen the left nostril.
+• Local flap surgery to widen the left nostril if required

-• A dermal graft was planned under the sunken skin on the left side.
+• Dermal graft under sunken scar tissue on the left nasal tip

 Before surgery (left), after surgery (right)